GST return for all sales and outward supplies

 - This is broadly classified into B to B and B to C.

 - If you are a wholesaler or a manufacturer then your customer base will be full of businesses (B to B).
 In such a case, you will need to capture the details (at invoice level) of all your B to B sales under section 4A of GSTR-1.
-Any debit notes/credit notes that you send to them during this month needs to be captured under table 9.
+Any debit notes/credit notes that you send to them during this tax period needs to be captured under table 9.

 - If you are a Goods Transport Agency or a supplier of goods or services mentioned under section 9 of the CGST law, then the supplies you make will attract GST under reverse charge (where in the customer is required to pay the GST directly to the government on your behalf).
 In this case, section 4B will apply to you.